MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 had received a 307 redirect over cleartext HTTP.

-When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, the client SHOULD terminate the connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
-This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.
+When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, the client MAY terminate the connection without user recourse if there are any errors with the underlying secure transport.
+If the connection has a server certificate for the correct name from a trusted issuer, and an error is detected (e.g. the certificate is revoked or expired), the client SHOULD terminate without recourse.
+This is a subset of the requirements in Section 8.4 and Section 12.1 of {{HSTS}}.

 ## HTTP-based protocols